fjebaker/zigode/README.md

 pub fn main() !void {
     defer _ = gpa.deinit();
-    // need to tell the solver the datatype and length of array
+    // need to tell the solver the function and parameter type
-    // so that everything can be stack allocated var prob = zigode.Tsit5(f64, 3, LorenzParams).init(lorenz, .{});
+    // so that everything can be comptime resolved and stack allocated var prob = zigode.Tsit5(lorenz, LorenzParams).init(.{});

     // get common solver interface
     var solver = prob.solver(gpa.allocator());